What are your favorite solo female travel destinations?

 - Low stress.
 If I’m solo, I love places where I can base somewhere and explore without a plan.
 Moreover, it’s nice when there are many day and weekend trip options so I don’t have to change cities.
 Often, I show up without a plan, or at least a very loose plan, and love being able to just explore without worry.

 - Safe.
-Whether I’m in a group or solo, I want to feel safe.
+Whether I’m in a group or solo, I don’t want to be scared to travel alone.
+I want to feel safe.
 That being said, there is a difference between having to watch your own back 100%, and being in a group where you can look out for each other.
-Therefore, for solo destinations I take safety into account even more.
+Therefore, for solo destinations, I take safety into account even more.

 My Solo Female Travel Destination Picks On Trover